 Robbie Aronoff, a student at Claremont McKenna College, reported that “[e]veryone should be allowed the freedom of speech and assembly, and I think that tonight these people, while protesting for what may be a good cause, denied people the right to speak and assemble.
 I think that black lives do matter, but I don’t think that this is the right way to go showing that black lives matter.”
 His sentiment is one many other observers shared.
 Other students who were not a part of the protests made similar statements about their concern for freedom of speech and the right to assembly.
 Whenever interviewers tried to gather statements from the protestors, they received no legitimate answers.

-OPINION (Declared Bias: Left Libertarian)
+ARGUMENT (Declared Bias: Left Libertarian)

 On Thursday, April 6, protesters from Claremont McKenna College (CMC), the Claremont Consortium, and the greater Claremont community blocked the entrance to the Marian Miner Cook Athenaeum where conservative political commentator Heather Mac Donald was scheduled to speak.
 Mac Donald, a controversial guest due to her standpoint against the Black Lives Matter movement, instead spoke to a virtually empty room while a livestream broadcast was viewed by over 250 people.
 The live-streamed video has since been posted to the CMC website and accumulated over 1,400 views within just 24 hours.